Cello Concerto No. 2 (Shostakovich)

-The Cello Concerto No. 2, Opus 126, was written by Dmitri Shostakovich in the spring of 1966 in the Crimea.
+Dmitri Shostakovich wrote his Cello Concerto No. 2, Op.
+126, in 1966 in the Crimea.
 Like the first concerto, it was written for Mstislav Rostropovich, who gave the premiere in Moscow under Yevgeny Svetlanov on 25 September 1966 at the composer's 60th birthday concert.
-Sometimes the concerto is listed as being in the key of G, but the score gives no such indication.
+The concerto is sometimes listed as in the key of G, but the score gives no such indication.

-Along with the Eleventh String Quartet, the Preface to the Complete Works, and the Seven Romances on Texts by Alexander Blok, the Second Cello Concerto signaled the beginning of Shostakovich's late style.
+Along with the Eleventh String Quartet, the Preface to the Complete Works, and the Seven Romances on Texts by Alexander Blok, the Second Cello Concerto signals the beginning of Shostakovich's late style.

 Composition

-Like the Fourth Symphony and Ninth String Quartet before it and the Fifteenth Symphony after it, the Second Cello Concerto gave Shostakovich some problems in the compositional stages.
-The opening Largo, for example, was originally conceived to be the start of a new symphony.
-Shostakovich later abandoned this idea, however, and reworked this movement into its present form.
-The finale also gave the composer considerable trouble.
+Like the Fourth Symphony and Ninth String Quartet before it and the Fifteenth Symphony after it, the Second Cello Concerto gave Shostakovich some compositional problems.
+The opening Largo was originally conceived as the start of a new symphony.
+But Shostakovich abandoned that idea, and reworked the movement into its present form.
+The finale also gave him trouble.
 He confessed to Rostropovich that he had a finale completely written out but decided it was weak, scrapped it, and replaced it with the one we know today.
 Shostakovich also allowed Rostropovich to make a few changes to the concerto's cadenzas.